polterguy/hyper-core/README.md

 ### Logging out

 If you wish to logout, you can issue a `DELETE` HTTP request towards its _"logout"_ counterpart.
+This will destroy the authentication cookie on the client.
 An example can be found beneath.

 ```
 var xhr = new XMLHttpRequest();
-xhr.open('DELETE', '/hyper-core/logout', true);
+xhr.open('DELETE', '/hyper-core/auth/logout', true);
 xhr.onreadystatechange = function() {
   if (xhr.readyState === 4) {
     eval("window.res = " + xhr.responseText);